dmadison/Sim-Racing-Arduino/docs/pages/usb_adapter_faq.md

 Yes, but it requires some additional resistors.
 The [Sim Racing Shifter Shield](https://github.com/dmadison/Sim-Racing-Shields/) I designed supports all three shifters, as does its included firmware.
 Take a look at the schematic for reference.

+### Why is the power LED off for my G25 / G27 adapter?
+How do I turn it on?

+The power LED is controlled separately, and isn't required for the adapter to function (which is why it's not included in the tutorial video).

+The control pin for the power LED is DE-9 pin 5.
+If you connect that pin to ground (GND) on the Arduino, the LED will always be on.
+If you connect that pin to one of the Arduino's I/O pins and pass the pin number to the shifter object's constructor, you can control its state using the `SimRacing::LogitechShifterG27::setPowerLED(bool)` function.

+On the G25, I would recommend adding a 100 Ohm resistor in series so that the power and sequential mode LEDs are similar in brightness.
+You can add a series resistor on either shifter to reduce the brightness of the LED.

 ### Can I make a USB adapter with both a shifter and pedals?

 Yes!
 Although you'll need to get your hands a little dirty with the code.